Go see this movie.

 Hugh Jackson/Jean ValJean: He has singing experience on Broadway winning a Tony in “The Boy from Oz” and has other leading singing roles in “Carousel” and “Back on Broadway.”
 Though not outstanding in my estimation as a singer, he brought a new and original interpretation to Jean Valjean, and admittedly had to deal with a diverse range in this production.
 His performance in the high tenor prayer “Bring Him Home” was impressive.

 Russell Crowe/Javert: While he performed in his own bands: 30 Odd Foot of Grunts” and “The Ordinary Fear of God” most moviegoers would rather see him with a sword in his hand than a song on his lips.
 His solos were serviceable but weak.
 His first, “Stars” before the Notre Dame Cathedral in Paris looked sounded like he was phoning it in, his last song, behind Notre Dame on the Pont de l’Archeveche (Archbishop Bridge), was more dramatic.
-However, I still felt it was a casting coup to select Crowe, he conveyed a menace and threat that was palpable.
+However, I still felt it was a casting coup to select Crowe, he conveyed a sense of menace and threat that was palpable.

 Anne Hathaway/Fantine: This actress who I first remember seeing in “The Princess Diaries” was the real surprise.
 Of the lead characters, she had the best voice.
 Bringing a new interpretation to such a popular song as “I Dreamed a Dream” was difficult, but she pulled it off.
 Her anger and rage at life’s disappointments made it impossible to look away from the dark and dirty surroundings.
 The earliest teaser preview of this film featured this song and brought tears to my eyes.
 It proved to be a showstopper in this movie.
 At this point, the film pivots as Valjean recognizes he must make good on his promise to the bishop to care for Fantine’s daughter Cossette.